 Mastcam-Z is a mast-mounted camera system with two cameras (Left/Right) and an electronics box.
 The cameras can zoom in, focus, take monoscopic (one camera) and stereoscopic (both cameras) images with various filters, and acquire video.
-The cameras will help other Mars 2020 experiments on the rover by looking at the landscape and identifying rocks and soil that deserve a closer look by other instruments.
+The cameras will help other Mars 2020 experiments on the Perseverance rover by looking at the landscape and identifying rocks and soil that deserve a closer look by other instruments.
 The ASU-led team will use these special designed-for-space cameras to figure out the geology, to help pick out the best rocks for coring, and to look for signs of past life on Mars.
 The principal investigator for the instrument is professor and planetary scientist Jim Bell of the School of Earth and Space Exploration.

 The camera is located near the top of rover's mast,

 it's a camera system,

 and it has zoom capability;

 hence the name Mastcam-Z

 The Mars 2020 rover mission is part of NASA's Mars Exploration Program, a long-term effort of robotic exploration of the Red Planet.
 The Mars 2020 mission addresses high-priority science goals for Mars exploration, including key questions about the potential for life on Mars and to gather knowledge and demonstrate technologies that address the challenges of future human expeditions to Mars.
 These include testing a method for producing oxygen from the Martian atmosphere, identifying other resources (such as subsurface water), improving landing techniques, and characterizing weather, dust, and other potential environmental conditions that could affect future astronauts living and working on Mars.